 In December 1981, in response to the declaration of martial law in Poland, the “Wujek" coal mine in Katowice became the scene of dramatic events that were deeply etched into the national memory.
 This chronicle is dedicated to a detailed account of those events.
 The miners’ strike was a key act of protest against political repression and the curtailment of civil rights.

-At one point someone shouted
+At one point, someone shouted

-– To the wall!
+– Against the wall!

 And then I was struck